Miron Billingsley, Vice Chancellor

 Staff may be contacted at (919) 530-6811 or email: firstname.lastname@example.org.

-The Lesbian, Gay, Bisexual, Transgender and Ally Resource Center serves as a vital link where LGBTQIA individuals can find a sense of community and everyone can learn about LGBTQIA identity and culture.
+The Lesbian, Gay, Bisexual, Transgender and Ally Resource Center serves as a vital link where lesbian, gay, bisexual, transgender, questioning, queer, and intersex (LGBTQQI) individuals and their allies can find a sense of community and everyone can learn about LGBTQIA identity and culture.
 We strive to create an inclusive campus community by providing support services, educational programs, advocacy and opportunities for leadership development.